catalyst-cloud/catalystcloud-docs/source/kubernetes/clusters.rst

 * ``coe: kubernetes``
   Specifies the container orchestration engine, such as kubernetes, swarm and mesos.
-Currently the the only option available on the Catalyst Cloud is Kubernetes.
+Currently the the only option available on the Sky TV is Kubernetes.
 * ``master_lb_enabled: true``
   As multiple masters may exist in a cluster, a load balancer is created to